-My name is Madalina (Ina) Fiterau, I'm a fifth year PhD student in Machine Learning at Carnegie Mellon University.
+My name is Madalina (Ina) Fiterau, I'm a sixth year PhD student in Machine Learning at Carnegie Mellon University.

 My advisor is Dr. Artur Dubrawski, head of the Auton Lab.
 I obtained my master's degree in Machine Learning from CMU in 2012.

 My main interests are query-specific models for decision support systems, learning with structured sparsity, dimensionality reduction in an active learning setting and anomalous pattern detection.
 My current research explores the idea of building small ensembles of low-dimensional components which are applicable to significant subsets of data, such that any given sample can be handled using one of these sub-models or a sparse mixture of them.
 The methods I'm developing optimize the assignment of samples to sub-models while reducing the dimensionality of the solvers in the ensemble.

 Application-wise, I am working on analysing vital sign data obtained by monitoring patients admitted to the Intensive Care Unit.
 I am generally interested in the use of machine learning systems for medical applications.
 This is the focus of the MLCDA NIPS workshop, which I co-organized in 2013 with Jenna Wiens and Finale Doshi-Velez, and the ML4CHG NIPS workshop, which I co-organized in 2014 with Julia Vogt and Gunnar Rätsch.

 I've started off as a software engineer, having received my BEng from Politehnica Timisoara, Romania in 2009.
 Designing and coding software systems is something I enjoy, which is one of the reasons why I've twice interned at Google, working with Jonathan Scott (summer of 2011) and Parisa Haghani (summer of 2013).
 I have also completed a research internship at Microsoft Research Cambridge, working with Peter Kontschieder.